-Freshly grilled prawns, aromatic Thai herbs and a zesty Chilli Tamarind salad dressing with a good kick of chilli, this Asian-inspired salad is mouthwatering goodness.
+Freshly grilled prawns, crunchy red cabbage, aromatic Thai herbs and a zesty chilli tamarind salad dressing, this spicy Thai prawn salad recipe is mouth watering goodness.

-I can say this colourful, easy Asian salad will be perfect for sharing with friends and on special occasions like Chinese New Year, summer alfresco celebrations and birthday dinners.
+I can say this colourful, easy Asian prawn salad recipe will be perfect for sharing with friends and on special occasions like Chinese New Year, summer alfresco celebrations and birthday dinners.

 What Are Your Favourite Thai Salads?